AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-09-17-hesitation-is-defeat/index.md

 So, farewell, Isshin—and thank you, Miyazaki, for yet another stellar Soulsborne title.

-{% include "youtubeEmbed.html" id: "Ewu-Evc_qNc", title: "I Beat Sekiro: Shadows Die Twice!
+{% include "youtubeEmbed.liquid" id: "Ewu-Evc_qNc", title: "I Beat Sekiro: Shadows Die Twice!
 (And It Only Took Me 1 Year...)" %}